DeepSkyStar/hikit/README.md

 If hikit is damaged and cannot be opened, you can try to reinstall hikit following the steps again.

+### hipip
+Hikit currently defaults to creating a virtual Python environment based on venv in the directory `~/.hikit/hienv`.
+You can manage the packages of hienv using `hipip`.

 ### Install and Uninstall Tools

 Enter: